alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_06/Module06-Part-3_UML-1/06_03_01-UML_Common_Components/06-157/06-157_UML_Dependencies.md

 ### 1.1     Definition and Core Concepts

 A UML **dependency** is a relationship that indicates one element (the client) relies on another element (the supplier) for its proper functioning.

-Dependencies represent the most fundamental form of relationship in UML, denoting that changes to the supplier may affect the client.
+Dependencies **represent the most fundamental form of relationship in UML**, denoting that changes to the supplier may affect the client.

 The essence of dependencies lies in **coupling** - the degree to which one component needs another component to function correctly.
 Understanding dependencies is crucial for: